 The Guidance & Ethics Committee helpline receives a large number of queries annually relating to best practice guidance on the transfer of files between solicitors.
 Likewise, disputes relating to the transfer of files between solicitors are a common occurrence.
 The Complaints & Client Relations Section of the Law Society received a large volume of complaints in respect of this issue directly from clients and solicitors, which complaints will now be addressed by the Legal Services Regulatory Authority.

-It is hoped that the joint publication by both committees of this review of the law and the issues of conduct which arise when a file is transferred, and a statement of good practice, will lessen these disputes and problems considerably and ensure that the interests of the client, the first solicitor and the second solicitor are fairly balanced.
+It is hoped that this review and the issues of conduct which arise when a file is transferred, will lessen these disputes and problems considerably and ensure that the interests of the client, the first solicitor and the second solicitor are fairly balanced.
 This note reflects current policy.

-The Guide to Professional Conduct of Solicitors in Ireland was published in 1998.
-At clause 1.22, it was recommended that on receipt of a proper authority, and of an undertaking from the second solicitor to discharge within a reasonable time properly drawn costs and outlays, the first solicitor should hand over the files, papers and documents of the client to the second solicitor.
+The Guide to Good Professional Conduct of Solicitors, 3rd Edition was published in 2014.
+Clause 7.6 notes that a solicitor can opt, on receipt of a proper authority, to accept an undertaking from the second solicitor to discharge within a reasonable time properly drawn costs and outlays.

 Who Funds Legal Services?